 To learn more about CT scans and what getting one is like, see CT Scan for Cancer.

-Sometimes screening tests will show something abnormal in the lungs or nearby areas that might be cancer.
+Sometimes screening tests will show something abnormal in the lungs or nearby areas.
 Most of these abnormal findings will turn out not to be cancer, but more CT scans or other tests will be needed to be sure.
 Some of these tests are described in Tests for Lung Cancer.

 CT scans of the lungs can also sometimes show problems in other organs near the lungs.
 Your doctor will discuss any such findings with you if they are found.